Rural Renewables & Energy Equity

 In 2024 we advanced two innovative projects as part of our Rural Renewables & Energy Equity work — both made possible through recent federal funding in the Bipartisan Infrastructure Law and Inflation Reduction Act.

-Through two national prizes that the Colorado Farm & Food Alliance helped to secure, for community-solar and clean energy innovation, we are helping to shape a rural-minded, community-centered future for the North Fork Valley.
+Two national American-Made Challenge prizes that the Colorado Farm & Food Alliance helped to secure, for community-solar and clean energy innovation, are shaping a rural-minded, community-centered future for the North Fork Valley.

 Agrivoltaics is the pairing of solar energy with agriculture, and community-solar is a strategy that helps advance energy equity, by giving subscribers a stake in a solar system and the opportunity to obtain an energy cost savings.

-• The Colorado Farm & Food Alliance helped to secure a 2023 National Renewable Energy Lab (NREL) community-solar prize, which has spurred this project along, preparing it for development in 2025.
+The Colorado Farm & Food Alliance helped to secure a 2023 DEpt of Energy community-solar prize, which has spurred this project along.
+In January 2025 the team was awarded a Phase 2 Award, preparing it for development in 2025.

-Once complete it will provide an energy cost-savings to about 75 small farms and farmworker households, while benefiting agriculture on a small market farm outside the town of Hotchkiss.
+Once complete it will provide an energy cost-savings to 50 - 75 small farms and farmworker households, while benefiting agriculture on a small market farm outside the town of Hotchkiss.

-• At the site of a former coalmine outside of Paonia - Bowie #1 - the CO Farm & Food Alliance is a partner to an NREL-sponsored clean energy innovation prize made possible by the Bipartisan Infratructure Law.
+At the site of a former coalmine outside of Paonia - Bowie #1 - the CO Farm & Food Alliance was partner to a federal clean energy innovation prize made possible by the Bipartisan Infratructure Law.
+However the project was not advanced to Phase 2 of the three-stage competition

-This project seeks to develop a community energy source, incubate new enterprise, build community resilience, reduce climate harm and support reclamation and habitat restoration.
+This project still seeks to develop a community energy source, incubate new enterprise, build community resilience, reduce climate harm and support reclamation and habitat restoration at this site, and will be starting with studying the feasibility of a small community-solar project. -

 Learn more at JustTransitionFund.org